fizards12/Full-Stack-Course/part0/spa-new-note-diagram.md

     participant browser
     participant server

-    browser->>browser: add the new note to the notes array Note right of browser: The browser starts executing the JavaScript code that redraw the notes array
+    Note right of browser: The browser starts executing the JavaScript code that adds the new note to notes array browser->>browser: Redraw the DOM after adding the new note.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server